 Given those horror stories, it’s perhaps no surprise that lawmakers have recently started to talk about tax relief for Olympic athletes – or at least for those athletes who are fortunate enough to win medals.
 (The honors come with cash prizes awarded by the United States Olympic Committee: $25,000 for gold, $15,000 for silver and $10,000 for bronze.)

-I suppose you could make the argument that there is some sort of positive externality argument that can be made in favor of tax support: winning medals in the Olympics leads to national pride, and so on.
-But I really wonder how much value, long term external value especially, there is in winning a medal.
+I suppose you could argue that there is some positive externality argument that can be made in favor of tax support: winning medals in the Olympics leads to national pride, and so on.
+But I wonder how much value, long-term external value, especially, is in winning a medal.

 Folks of my age remember the decorated swimmer Mark Spitz.
 Can you remember how many medals he won and in what Olympics?
 No googling for the answer.